Sitemap

 Multiple SEO plugins

-If you have more than one SEO plugin active (not recommended but sometimes unavoidable), SleekRank will integrate with all detected plugins to ensure maximum sitemap coverage.
+If you have more than one SEO plugin active (not recommended but sometimes unavoidable), use caution.
+SleekRank activates the first supported sitemap integration it detects, so a single SEO plugin is the safest setup.

 Verifying your sitemap